 Cool Effect has a solid reputation for carbon reduction projects.
 Plus, we are connected to Cool Effect through a Dickinson alumnus and his parents.
 How cool is that?

 Dickinson is partnering with Cool Effect because Cool Effect rigorously evaluates and validates carbon reduction projects to ensure that they are scientifically, financially and ethically sound.
 Cool Effect researches, authenticates and carefully selects quality projects that meet the highest standards for delivering proven emission reductions.
 Cool Effect is also a nonprofit, and more than 90 percent of the purchase price of each carbon offset goes directly to the projects.

 Cool Effect was founded by Dee and Richard Lawrence, parents of Dickinson alumnus Blake Lawrence, class of 2013.
 Blake is the marketing manager at Cool Effect.

 What has Dickinson done to reduce emissions?

-Dickinson has cut its annual emissions of carbon dioxide and other GHGs by 30 percent since 2008, from nearly 15,000 metric tons to roughly 10,000 metric tons.
+Dickinson has cut its annual emissions of carbon dioxide and other GHGs by about 30 percent since 2008, from nearly 15,000 metric tons to roughly 9,000 metric tons.
 We’ve done this through energy conservation programs, energy efficient technologies, green building practices, and renewable energy credits.
 We have reduced emissions while producing cost savings for Dickinson that are directed to our Green Revolving Fund and used to finance new projects.

 Examples of recent projects: